7Ragnarok7/DEDMAP/README.md

  - Supports Verbose mode

  - Supports Saving the Output to a file.
-(The file generated is a dedmap file.
+(The file generated is a ***dedmap file***.
 Cat/Print it to view it's contents properly in a shell environment)

  - Supports various port specification options